Many mobile screens are showing the a11y learning application.

 The outcome of this project highlights the importance of creating web pages and apps that everyone can use.

-Unfortunately, there are still many designers and developers that do not apply accessibility guidelines to their projects.
-This happens because there are so many different rules to learn or a lack of time to study the subject.
+Many designers and developers do not apply accessibility guidelines due to the complexity and lack of time to study the subject.

 Mobile phone showing the a11y learning landing page.